 Acting for Two: Besides the title role, Martin Lawrence plays a ridiculous amount of recurring characters.

-Aerith and Bob: The main characters, and Sheneneh's brood which includes Keylolo, Bonquisha and Laquita.
+Aerith and Bob: There are the main characters, Martin, Gina, Pam, Tommy, and Cole, and then there is Sheneneh's brood which includes Keylolo, Bonquisha and Laquita.

 Arrogant Kung-Fu Guy: Dragonfly Jones.
-Subverted hilariously in that he gets his ass handed to him most of the time.
+Subverted hilariously in that he gets his ass handed to him in every fight.

-Berserk Button: In the episode "C.R.E.A.M.," Martin flies into a murderous rage whenever Cole mentions his idea of a soup restaurant where the soup is free but the spoons are rented out, hence the name "Rent-'Em-Spoons."
-MC Hammer nearly suffers a similar attack at the end of the episode when he has the same idea and name.
+Berserk Button: In the episode "C.R.E.A.M.," Martin flies into a murderous rage whenever Cole mentions his idea of a soup restaurant where the soup is free but the spoons are rented out, to be known as "Rent-'Em-Spoons."
+MC Hammer nearly suffers a similar attack at the end of the episode when he pitches the same idea and name.

-Celebrity Paradox: As pointed out in the Actor Allusion section, Martin used to keep a framed poster of Do the Right Thing in his living room, yet no one seem to notice how he looks so much like Cee (one of the four teenagers Lawrence portrayed in that film).
+Celebrity Paradox: Martin keeps a framed poster of Do the Right Thing in his living room, yet no one seems to notice how he looks so much like Cee, the character Lawrence portrayed in that film.

-One episode had Christopher "Kid" Reid, Lawrence's co-star from the first two House Party movies, guest star.
-He doesn't notice how much Martin resembles his co-star/Bilal or how much Gina resembles his character's Love Interest Sydney (both played by Campbell).
+One episode had Christopher "Kid" Reid, Lawrence's and Campbell's co-star from the first two House Party movies, guest star.
+He doesn't notice how much Martin resembles his friend Bilal or how much Gina resembles his character's Love Interest Sydney.

-Cherubic Choir: When Pam meets the artist Michael Angelo, the lighting changes and a dramatic wind blows (even though it is indoors), followed by one of these playing in the background.
+Cherubic Choir: When Pam meets the artist Michaelangelo Jones, the lighting changes and a dramatic wind blows (even though they are indoors), followed by one of these playing in the background.

 Clean Pretty Childbirth: An episode lampshaded this while Leaning on the Fourth Wall.
 A woman gave birth to what was obviously a baby doll that Martin caught in a catcher's mitt.
 When Tommy asked about the umbilical cord, Martin said "We don't need an umbilical cord!
 This is TV!"